The 1976 Chowchilla school bus kidnapping saw 26 California children abducted, buried alive, and held for ransom — then they miraculously escaped.

 Thankfully, all the children and their bus driver returned home 36 hours after they were abducted, safe but traumatized.
 The three masked men had hijacked the school bus, transferred the captives into prison vans, and buried them alive in a cargo truck at a quarry 100 miles away.

 For a grueling 16 hours, the bus driver and one of the oldest students worked tirelessly to free themselves and the other children from the makeshift prison before they ran out of air or the roof of the truck collapsed in on them from the weight of the dirt above.
-Their miraculous escape made national headlines, but their abductors were still on the loose.
+Their miraculous escape made national headlines, but the Chowchilla kidnappers were still on the loose.

-When police finally caught up with the perpetrators, they were stunned.
+When police finally caught up with the perpetrators of the Chowchilla kidnapping, they were stunned.
 Three young men from extremely wealthy families had meticulously planned and carried out the kidnapping — all so they could demand a $5 million ransom to pay off their debts.
-And now, more than 40 years later, all three will soon be walking free once again.
+And as of August 2022, all three Chowchilla kidnappers were walking free again.

 On July 15, 1976, 26 children ranging in age from five to 14 boarded a bus driven by 55-year-old Frank Edward “Ed” Ray for a summer field trip to a local swimming pool.
 Around 4:00 p.m., as Ray was driving the students home, a white van suddenly pulled in front of the school bus and came to a stop in the middle of the road.